 Please reflect on this year's assessment process.
 What worked well?
-What was especially challenging?
-What extraordinary circumstances impacted the assessment?
-Jse of the Assessment Process Results: Please discuss how the results were used for planning, improvements, corrective actions, and decision making?
-What lessons were learned and what will be changed? rovide a Response to Last Year's Review of the Division's Assessment Report: Please respond to the point(s) raised in the division's last assessment report.
+What was especially challenging but you managed to overcome?
+What factors were hindering you from completion of certain tasks?
+What extraordinary circumstances affected the assessment process?
+Use of the Assessment Process Results: Please discuss how the results were used for planning, improvements, corrective actions, and decision-making?
+What lessons were learned and what will be changed?
+Provide a Response to Last Year's Review of the Division's Assessment Report: Please respond to the point(s) raised in the division's last assessment report.
 If there is any recommendation that was not acted upon, please provide an explanation.